StrikeCast

 Thunderstorm season near Fresno

-Fresno sits in California, which averages about 10 thunderstorm days a year — below the US average of 25.
+Fresno sits in California, which averages about 10 thunderstorm days a year — below the national average of 25.
 Lightning near Fresno is most frequent July–September.

 State-level NOAA climatology; a city-specific thunderstorm-day normal isn’t published for every station.